knourian/Coding-Standard/Git-standard.md

 Each project may be consisting of other projects, in order to maintain each of them separately we use git sub modules.

 Please Read reference

+to clone a project with submodules use
+>
+	git clone --recurse-submodules <repo name>

 Ref : [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)